Master advanced wildlife photography techniques with this intensive 24-hour guided day and night shoot

 Times, location and cost

-The workshop will run from 15:00 until 16:00 (aprox.) the following day.
+The workshop will run from 18::00 on day 1 until 18:00 (aprox.) the following day.
 The hide complex that we’ll be based in is near Stamford/Peterborough in Lincolnshire, roughly 15 minutes drive from the A1.

 Workshops are limited to just 2 participants and places are assigned on a first-come basis.

-The first workshop is offered at a special introductory price of £295 per person (this includes flash equipment hire).
+The workshop price of £295 per person includes flash equipment hire.